ONS-OpenData/WDAtoV3builder/README.md

 ## Caveats

 It's built to work perfectly or break, this is deliberate.
-It will definetly fail on datasets without a public time component and datasets that use a differentiator.
+It will definetly fail on datasets without a public time component.
 This is fine (we'll get around to them).
 You should still be able to convert the majority of WDA.

 This tool uses line-by-line csv reading rather than dataframes etc, so convert 1 input line into X number of output lines then repeat until EOF.